Power Apps, Custom Connectors and Application Registrations

 I updated the application registration manifest

-The application registration manifest provides a way to export and update application registration settings.
+The application registration manifest provided a way to export and update application registration settings

-The application registration manifest provides a way to export and update application registration settings.
+The application registration manifest provided a way to export and update application registration settings

-The sample API code has been updated to include the tenantID and the clientID.
+I updated the sample API code to include the tenantID and the clientID

-The sample API code has been updated to include the tenantID and the clientID.
+I updated the sample API code to include the tenantID and the clientID

 Client application registration

-If I was following the Vanilla JavaScript single-page application (SPA) using MSAL.js to authorize users for calling a protected web API on Azure AD tutorial I would create the client application registration for a Single Page Application (SPA) next.
+If I was following the Vanilla JavaScript single-page application (SPA) using MSAL.js to authorize users for calling a protected web API on Azure AD tutorial I would have created the client application registration for a Single Page Application (SPA) next.

-Instead I will create a client application registration for the Power Apps Custom Connector.
+Instead I created a client application registration for the Power Apps Custom Connector.

-Notice that the redirect url has been set to https://global.consent.azure-apim.net/redirect
+I noticed that the redirect URL was set to https://global.consent.azure-apim.net/redirect

-Notice that the redirect url has been set to https://global.consent.azure-apim.net/redirect
+I noticed that the redirect URL was set to https://global.consent.azure-apim.net/redirect

 Client id

-The "Application (client) ID" value from the client application registration is the Client id we will need later to create the custom connector.
+The "Application (client) ID" value from the client application registration is the Client id I needed to create the custom connector.

 59259fa1-c2e1-486d-a8e6-92209abf090c

-The client application will be allowed to access the resource application registration (the API)
+The client application would be allowed to access the resource application registration (the API)

-The client application will be allowed to access the resource application registration (the API)
+The client application would be allowed to access the resource application registration (the API)

-Click the Authentication menu item and enable "Access tokens"
+I clicked the Authentication menu item and enabled "Access tokens"

-Click the Authentication menu item and enable "Access tokens"
+I clicked the Authentication menu item and enabled "Access tokens"

-Click on the Certificates & secrets menu item.
+I clicked on the Certificates & secrets menu item

-Click on the Certificates & secrets menu item.
+I clicked on the Certificates & secrets menu item

 Client secret

-The generated "Value" is the Client secret we will need to create the custom connector.
+The generated "Value" is the Client secret I needed to create the custom connector.

 .ljDa4a7mFqn1tWj0wyPQ6X5L6B_3V.x~f